Bear Island (Svalbard): History

-Seafarers of the Viking era may have known Bear Island, but the documented history begins in 1596, when Willem Barents sighted the island on his third expedition.
+Seafarers of the Viking era may have known Bear Island, but the documented history begins in 1596, when Willem Barentsz sighted the island on his third expedition.
 He named this island "Vogel Eylandt", "Bird Island" in English.
 Steven Bennet conducted further exploration in 1603 and 1604 and noted the then rich population of walrus.
 Starting in the early 17th century, the island was used mainly as a base for the hunting of walrus and other species of seals.
 Also, the eggs of seabirds were harvested from the large bird colonies until 1971.

 The Muscovy Company claimed Bear Island for the English Crown in 1609, but it abandoned the site when walrus-hunting declined.
 A Russian settlement existed in the 18th century and its remains were later used as a basis for territorial claims by Imperial Russia in 1899 and again by the Soviet Union in 1947.

 Bear Island has never been extensively settled.
 The remnants of a whaling station from the early 20th century can be seen at Kvalrossbukta ("walrus bay") in the southeast.
 From 1916 through 1925, coal was mined at a small settlement named Tunheim on the northeastern coast, but then the mining was given up as unprofitable.
 Due to the cold climate, the remains of the settlement, including a half-destroyed jetty and a steam locomotive, are relatively well-preserved.

 The strategic value of Bear Island was recognised in the late 19th century, when Imperial Russia and Imperial Germany demonstrated their interests in the Barents Sea.
 The German journalist and adventurer Theodor Lerner visited the island in 1898 and 1899 and claimed rights of ownership.
 In 1899, the German fishery association Deutscher Seefischerei-Verein (DSV) started investigations of whaling and fishery in the Barents Sea.
 The DSV was secretly in contact with the German naval command and considered the possibility of an occupation of Bear Island.
-In reaction to these advances, the Russian Navy sent out the protected cruiser Svetlana to investigate, and the Russians hoisted their flag over Bear Island on July 21, 1899.
+In reaction to these advances, the Russian Navy sent out the protected cruiser Svetlana to investigate, and the Russians hoisted their flag over Bear Island on 21 July 1899.
 Although Lerner protested the action, no violence occurred and the matter was settled diplomatically with no definitive claims of sovereignty over Bear Island by any nation.

 The whole island was privately owned by the coal mining company of Bjørnøen AS from 1918 to 1932, when the Norwegian state took over the shares.
 Bjørnøen AS now exists as a state-owned company, and it is jointly managed with Kings Bay AS, the company that runs the operations of Ny-Ålesund on Spitsbergen.
 A Norwegian radio station (Bjørnøya Radio, callsign: LJB) was established in Herwighamna on the northern coast in 1919.
 It was later extended to include a meteorological station.